-- Lithium salts, resulting in accumulation and increase cytotoxic effects.
+- Lithium salts result in accumulation and increase cytotoxic effects.

 Captopril sublingual vs embarazo

-The benefits of sublingual captopril in the management of hypertensive crises, presents an alternative for the use of sublingual captopril, as an alternative to the medications already known for the management of blood pressure in patients with severe preeclampsia or eclampsia.
+The benefits of sublingual captopril in the management of hypertensive crises present an alternative for the use of sublingual captopril as an alternative to the medications already known for managing blood pressure in patients with severe preeclampsia or eclampsia.

-The use of small doses has been proposed and studies have been carried out where satisfactory answers have been obtained, without evidence of complications for the mother, the neonate or the fetus that are attributed to the medication.
+Small doses have been proposed, and studies have been conducted where satisfactory answers have been obtained, without evidence of complications for the mother, the neonate, or the fetus attributed to the medication.